t-page/cv/README.md

 - Three examples of big life achievements are;

-    - Living, working and travelling around New Zealand and Australia for one and a half years.
+    - Living, working and travelling abroad for most of my adult life.

     - Becoming a fluent Spanish and Catalan speaker.